Ga naar het hoofdmenu Ga naar de inhoud

 Summary

 Vesteda Residential Fund promotes environmental characteristics, being climate change mitigation and adaptation.
-Climate change mitigation is attained by reducing the energy consumption its real estate properties.
-Climate change adaptation is attained by using a physical climate risk assessment to lower high risk investments to no/ mid climate-risk.
-Although sustainable investments are not the objective of the Fund, the Fund partially makes sustainable investments.
-The Fund aims to have 65% sustainable investments.
-The Fund ensures that those sustainable investments do not significant harm any other environmental or social objectives.
-The overall long-term goal for the Fund is to have a near-energy-neutral portfolio (also called Paris-proof aligned) before the end of 2050.
+Climate change mitigation is attained by reducing the energy consumption of its real estate properties.
+Climate change adaptation is achieved by using a physical climate risk assessment to reduce high risk investments to low / medium climate-risk.
+Although sustainable investments are not the objective of the Fund, the Fund partially engages in sustainable investments.
+The Fund aims to achieve 65% sustainable investments.
+The Fund ensures that these sustainable investments do not significantly harm any other environmental or social objectives.
+The Fund’s overall long-term objective is to achieve a near-energy-neutral portfolio (also called Paris-proof aligned) by the end of 2050.

-All investment proposals contain a sustainability impact score, to ensure continuous alignment with the environmental characteristics.
-To measure the attainment of the environmental characteristics the Fund measures the energy labels of the real estate, the average kWh per m2 and the share of investments with a no/mid climate-risk.
-Vesteda obtains the information predominantly directly from the properties and there are certain limitations to the gathering of the data.
-Engagement is not part of the environmental or social investment strategy as Vesteda does not invest in other companies.
+All investment proposals include a sustainability impact score, to ensure continuous alignment with the Fund’s environmental characteristics.
+To measure the attainment of the environmental characteristics, the Fund assesses the energy labels of its real estate, the average kWh per m2 and the share of investments with a low or medium climate-risk.
+Vesteda predominantly obtains the information directly from the properties, however there are certain limitations certain limitations exist in data collection.
+Engagement is not part of the environmental or social investment strategy, as Vesteda does not invest in other companies.

 No sustainable investment objective

 This financial product promotes environmental or social characteristics but does not have as its objective sustainable investment.
-The financial product partially invests in sustainable investments.
-A sustainable investment means an investment in an economic activity that contributes to an environmental or social objective.
-With our residential real estate Fund, we invest in sustainable investments with a climate mitigation objective, by investing in energy efficient real estate and/or by taking measures to make existing investments more energy efficient.
+The financial product invests partially in sustainable investments.
+A sustainable investment is an investment in an economic activity that contributes to an environmental or social objective.
+The Fund invests in sustainable investments with a climate mitigation objective by investing in energy efficient real estate and/or by implementing measures to improve the energy efficiency of existing investments.

-The real estate is not involved in the extraction, storage, transport or manufacture of fossil fuels and therefore complies with Table 1 of Annex I (sub 17).
-Further, Vesteda has set thresholds for indicator 18 of Table 1 of Annex I and the relevant adverse sustainability indicators from Table 2 of Annex I of the SFDR Delegated Regulation (EU) 2022/1288.
-Vesteda has identified which indicators are considered relevant to assess significant harm, and for which sufficient robust data or proxies are available.
-Vesteda needs to stay below these thresholds to cause no significant harm.
-The OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are, for the purpose of this reporting, not applicable because the Fund only invest in directly in real estate and not in companies.
+The Fund’s real estate assets are not involved in the extraction, storage, transport or manufacture of fossil fuels and therefore comply with the criteria set out in Table 1 of Annex I (sub 17).
+Furthermore, Vesteda has set thresholds for indicator 18 of Table 1 of Annex I and for the relevant adverse sustainability indicators set out in Table 2 of Annex I of the SFDR Delegated Regulation (EU) 2022/1288.
+Vesteda has identified which indicators are relevant for assessing significant harm and for which sufficient robust data or proxies are available.
+Vesteda ensures that these thresholds are not exceeded in order to avoid significant harm.
+The OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are not applicable for the purpose of this reporting, as the Fund invests directly in real estate and not in companies.

 Investment strategy

 The Fund invests in residential real estate.
-The overall long-term goal for the Fund is to have a near-energy-neutral portfolio (also called Paris-proof aligned) before the end of 2050.
+The Fund’s overall long-term objective is to achieve a near-energy-neutral portfolio (also called Paris-proof aligned) by the end of 2045.
 The Fund promotes environmental characteristics.
-The promoted environmental characteristics are met for the set targets on climate mitigation and climate adaptation.
-The Fund’s strategy stems from the Investment Guidelines as set out in the Terms and Conditions of the Fund.
-The strategic principles for the basis for an annual Business Plan, that needs to be approved by the participants of the Fund.
-The approved Business Plan in its turn forms the basis for the annual strategy, including investments.
+The promoted environmental characteristics are met through the achievement of the set targets on climate mitigation and climate adaptation.
+The Fund’s strategy is based on the Investment Guidelines as set out in the Fund’s Terms and Conditions.
+The strategic principles form the basis for an annual Business Plan, which must be approved by the Fund’s participants.
+The approved Business Plan, in turn, forms the basis for the annual strategy, including investments.

-The main performance goals set out in the most recent Business Plan are:
+The main performance goals set out in the most recent Business Plan include:

 Proportion of investments

-In total 90% of investments direct investments in real estate properties and are aligned with the environmental characteristics of the product.
-In total 66% of the investments qualify as sustainable investments under the SFDR of which 40% of the investments are taxonomy aligned.
+In total, 98,4% of investments consist of direct investments in real estate properties and are aligned with the environmental characteristics of the product.
+Overall, 85% of the investments qualify as sustainable investments under the SFDR, of which 65.1% are taxonomy aligned.

 Monitoring of environmental or social characteristics

-To achieve the energy reduction target, Vesteda for this purpose, it has developed a CO2 Roadmap, in line with government targets.
-In order to achieve this target, Vesteda’s sustainability improvement plans are integrated in technical standards which are applied when acquiring, renovating and maintaining real estate assets.
+To achieve the energy reduction target, Vesteda has developed a CO2 Roadmap, in line with government targets.
+To achieve this target, Vesteda integrates its sustainability improvement plans into technical standards that are applied when acquiring, renovating and maintaining real estate assets.
 Vesteda applies its technical standards to assess whether (potential) investments comply with Vesteda’s sustainability and technical requirements.
-These standards are, in some cases, even higher than national and local regulations and legislation and also take into consideration the Technical Screening Criteria for climate change mitigation and adaptation in relation to the EU Taxonomy Regulation.
+In some cases, these standards exceed national and local laws and regulations and also take into account the Technical Screening Criteria for climate change mitigation and adaptation under the EU Taxonomy Regulation.
 In addition, Vesteda uses an ESG risk-framework to determine a sustainability impact score for each new-build or renovation project.
-This contributes to a broader scope on relevant sustainability risks and factors.
+This contributes to a broader assessment of relevant sustainability risks and factors.
 As a result, each potential project is assigned a sustainability impact score based on various indicators.
-The reporting and monitoring phase takes place after project completion.
-At this stage the property is finished, rented out and operated.
+Reporting and monitoring takes place after project completion.
+At this stage, the property has been completed, rented out and is operational.
 Vesteda monitors the performance and impact of sustainability factors.
-This is conducted by gathering data from the properties and perform property performance tests.
-The results therefrom and the results from the benchmarks comprise input for our policy on investments decisions and may cause adjustments of Vesteda’s ESG Framework and Technical Standards.
+This is conducted by collecting data from the properties and performing property performance tests.
+The results thereof, together with the benchmarks outcome, provide input for investments decision making and may result in adjustments to Vesteda’s ESG Framework and Technical Standards.

 Methodologies for environmental or social characteristics

-When applying the methodologies to select the additional indicators, Vesteda strives to use, to the extent possible, science-based targets.
-They provide a clearly-defined pathway for companies to reduce greenhouse gas emissions, helping prevent the worst impacts of climate change and future-proof business growth.
-Targets are considered ‘science-based’ if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement – limiting global warming to well-below 2°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C. The focus lies on indicators that Vesteda can influence as owner of the real estate assets; in that regard, Vesteda deems energy consumption intensity the best suitable indicator.
+When applying the methodologies to select the additional indicators, Vesteda strives, to the extent possible, to use science-based targets.
+These targets provide a clearly defined pathway for companies to reduce greenhouse gas emissions, helping prevent the worst impacts of climate change and future-proof business growth.
+Targets are considered ‘science-based’ when they align with the latest climate science on what is required to meet the goals of the Paris Agreement – limiting global warming to well below 2°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C. The focus is on indicators that Vesteda can influence as owner of the real estate assets; in that regard, energy consumption intensity is considered the most suitable indicator.

-The fund uses the following sustainability indicators to measure whether the promoted environmental characteristics are met:
+The Fund uses the following sustainability indicators to assess whether the promoted environmental characteristics are achieved:

-• Energy consumption intensity: average kWh per m2
+• Energy consumption intensity: average energy use expressed in kWh per m

-• Green labels: % investments with a green energy label (A, B, C)
+• Green labels: percentage of investments with a green energy label (A, B, C)

-• Share of investments in market value where no to a mid-climate risk is identified
+• Climate risk exposure: Share of investments in market value where no or a low to medium climate risk has been identified

 Data sources and processing